Mayor Quinton Lucas optimistic about funding new crime initiative despite budget problems

 “You’re right.
 I mean there isn’t going to be a part of gold anywhere waiting for us,” Lucas said.

-Right now the city is looking to cut $60 million dollars from next year’s budget due to revenue loss amid the pandemic.
-Each city department was asked to prepare a report of what an 11 percent cut to their budget would mean and it doesn’t look good.
+Right now the city is looking to cut $60 million from next year’s budget due to revenue loss amid the pandemic.
+Each city department was asked to prepare a report of what an 11% cut to their budget would mean and it doesn’t look good.

 “I think we need to think about the budget in a different way.
 Usually the way we construct a budget is we look at how much money was in last year, and see where we can add,” Lucas said.
 “I think we need to go back for the bottom and say starting at zero dollars what does Kansas City need?”